Outimage Ocean Yacht Racing banner.

 transparent 12 by 12 pixel spacer graphic

-Roger Sayers’ Farr 37 Pippin retired off Botany Bay when high pressure diesel pump jammed, seen here with Andrew Wenham's Petersom 44 SES Inch by Winch, outside the heads after the start of the Rolex Sydney Hobart Yacht Race 2009.
+Roger Sayers’ Farr 37 Pippin retired off Botany Bay when high pressure diesel pump jammed, seen here with Andrew Wenham's Petersom 44 SES Inch by Winch, outside the heads after the start of the Sydney Hobart Yacht Race 2009.

 Photo © Peter Andrews, Outimage.